 Thus, we see in this example above, Pope John Paul II states that adulterous acts cannot be justified as either subjectively good or as a defensible choice.
 In fact, Pope John Paul II quotes St. Augustine who condemns those who would dare say that for “good motives” these sins would either “no longer be sins” or “what is even more absurd, that they would be sins that are justified.”
 However, it is precisely this “absurdity” Mr. Walford proposes and defends.
 Mr. Walford is sincere – but he is sincerely wrong.
 The argument he defends cannot be reconciled with Sacred Scripture, the constant and universal practice of the Church, Tradition, St. Thomas Aquinas, or the papal magisterium (e.g., John Paul II, Benedict XVI) or the Catholic Catechism.

 So ends my rebuttal of Mr. Walford’s moral argument for Holy Communion for manifest adulterers in “certain cases.”
-In the coming parts II and III of my response to Mr. Walford’s book Pope Francis The Family and Divorce, I will address Mr. Walford’s arguments based on development of doctrine and the papal magisterium of Pope Francis.
+In the coming part II and part III of my response to Mr. Walford’s book Pope Francis The Family and Divorce, I will address Mr. Walford’s arguments based on development of doctrine and the papal magisterium of Pope Francis.

 Steven O’Reilly is a graduate of the University of Dallas and the Georgia Institute of Technology.
 He is married to Margaret O’Reilly.
 He lives near Atlanta with his family.
 He has written apologetic articles and is working on a historical-adventure trilogy, set during the time of the Arian crisis.
 He asks for your prayers for his intentions.
 He can be contacted at StevenOReilly@AOL.com (or follow on Twitter: @S_OReilly_USA).